Milan Konjović: Short note on style

-Milan Konjovic is described as Serbian greatest colourist.
+Milan Konjovic is described as the greatest Serbian colourist.
 Dr Drasko Redjep calls him the painter of the wheat fields, vast plains, Sombor's urban views, and Mediterranean holiday scenery, whose works constitute an important reference point.

 He is considered to be one of the most significant exponents of Expressionism of colour in Serbian art between two wars.

 Konjovic's mature style of painting is characterised by thick layers of paint.
 He resorted to pastels in the years after World War II, when there was a shortage of oil paints.
 Later on, he returned to oils, layering them on the surface in thicker layers than ever; this presents quite a challenge when cleaning some of the paintings.
 The Byzantine phase of his last years is characterised by thinner layers of paint, with patches of unpainted surface.

 Personal

+Milan Konjović was a second son of David Konjović, lawyer and royal public notary, and Vera (born Vukičević).
+The Konjović family came to Sombor from Patriarchate of Peć region at the time of the Great Serb Migration in the 1690s.
+Many members of the family were among cultural and intellectual elite of Sombor for centuries, including the prominent composer Petar Konjović.
+Milan Konjović's mother Vera was the daughter of the educator and writer Nikola Vukićević, the long-time director of the Serbian pedagogical school (Preparandija) in Sombor.

+Milan Konjović was married to Ema Maštovska, whom he met in Prague.
+Their daughter Vera was born in Paris.

 He is related to Brigitte Konjovic, Miss France 1978.